undecaf/typo3-dev/README.md

 ### Quick start

-To start a TYPO3 instance in a standalone container, enter this command or run the [shell script](#shell-scripts) `t3run`:
+To start a TYPO3 instance in a standalone container, enter this command:

 ```bash
 $ docker run \